catslord/Spoon-Knife/README.md

 # Spoon-Knife
 Setting up git and build cloning.
-Don't know if i'll use this repo in nthe near future
+Don't know if i'll use this repo in the near future